nasa/osal/docs/OSAL-Configuration-Guide.md

 ### Option 1: Execute single test directly from a build tree

 The tests can be executed directly in-place in the build directory.
-This method often useful when debugging, as the exectuable can also be run in a debugger (i.e. gdb) this way.
+This method often useful when debugging, as the executable can also be run in a debugger (i.e. gdb) this way.

 The following example executes the task subsystem coverage test for the shared layer, but any other test can be run in a similar fashion.